How to narrate a PowerPoint presentation

 Enhance sales video presentations, onboarding decks, and even company culture slides by recording a narration in minutes.

-Learn three ways to create a captivating PowerPoint presentation with narration using innovative Microsoft tools like PowerPoint Cameo and Clipchamp for work.
+Learn four ways to create a captivating PowerPoint presentation with narration using innovative Microsoft tools like PowerPoint Cameo, Microsoft Copilot, and Clipchamp for work.
 We recommend having slide notes ready or writing a video script to make recording your narration easier.

 Method one: how to narrate a PowerPoint with Cameo